wix-incubator/wix-code-docs/getting-started/example-site.md

 -   Member generated content: Members can upload giveaways and can see and edit all the giveaways they've uploaded.
 -   Integration with a 3rd-party service: Integration with a (fictitious) delivery service to delivery giveaways from the giver to the taker.

-As we discuss the Velo topics covered in this guide, we'll point out how they are used to build the functionality of the site.
+As we discuss Velo topics, we'll point out how they are used to build the functionality of the site.

 ## Components